Rhinophore

 A rhinophore is one of a pair of chemosensory club-shaped, rod-shaped or ear-like structures which are the most prominent part of the external head anatomy in sea slugs, marine gastropod opisthobranch mollusks such as the nudibranchs, sea hares (Aplysiomorpha), and sap-sucking sea slugs (Sacoglossa).

 Etymology

 The name relates to the rhinophore's function as an organ of "smell".
 Rhino- means nose from Ancient Greek ῥίς rhis and from its genitive ῥινός rhinos.
-"Phore" means "to bear" from New Latin -phorus and from Greek -phoros (φορος) "bearing", a derivative of phérein (φέρειν).
+"Phore" means "to bear" from Neo-Latin -phorus and from Greek -phoros (φορος) "bearing", a derivative of phérein (φέρειν).

 Function

 Rhinophores are scent or taste receptors, also known as chemosensory organs situated on the dorsal surface of the head.
 They are primarily used for distance chemoreception and rheoreception (response to water current).

 The "scents" detected by rhinophores are chemicals dissolved in the sea water.
 The fine structure and hairs of the rhinophore provide a large surface area so that chemical detection is maximized.
 This allows the nudibranchs to stay close to their food source (for example species of sponges) and to find mates.
 In the sea hare Aplysia californica, the rhinophores are able to detect pheromones.